Dan Rather: Lawsuit over ouster from CBS Network

-On September 19, 2007, Rather filed a $70 million lawsuit against CBS, its former parent company Viacom; CBS President and CEO Leslie Moonves; Sumner Redstone, chairman of both Viacom and CBS; and Andrew Heyward, former president of CBS News.
+On September 19, 2007, Rather filed a $70 million lawsuit in the New York Supreme Court before judge Ira Gammerman, against CBS, its former parent company Viacom; CBS President and CEO Leslie Moonves; Sumner Redstone, chairman of both Viacom and CBS; and Andrew Heyward, former president of CBS News.
 Rather accused the network and its ownership and management of making him a "scapegoat" in the Killian story.
-A CBS spokesman claimed that the lawsuit was "old news" and "without merit."
+A CBS spokesman claimed that the lawsuit was "old news" and "without merit".
 On September 21, 2009, Rather's lawyers claimed that Bush's military service would be proven to be a sham, and Rather would be vindicated.
 On September 29, 2009, a New York state appeals court dismissed Rather's lawsuit against CBS.
-On January 12, 2010, New York's top court refused to reinstate Rather's $70 million breach-of-contract lawsuit against CBS Corp.
-In his book titled Rather Outspoken, Rather claims that the lawsuit “took a big whack out of my time, my psyche and my bank balance, but even so, it was worth it.”
-On May 18, 2012, Rather appeared on Real Time With Bill Maher, and claimed he had been fired for reporting a story about George W. Bush's year of absence from the reserve unit he served with, and that the news corporations had been "very uncomfortable" with running the story.
+On January 12, 2010, New York's top court refused to reinstate Rather's breach-of-contract lawsuit against CBS Corp.
+In his book titled Rather Outspoken, Rather claimed that the lawsuit "took a big whack out of my time, my psyche and my bank balance, but even so, it was worth it".
+On May 18, 2012, Rather appeared on Real Time With Bill Maher and claimed he had been fired for reporting a story about George W. Bush's year of absence from the reserve unit he served with, and that the news corporations had been "very uncomfortable" running the story.